ericspod/X4DF/README.md

  * `transform` (optional) - a transform defining the position, orientation, and size of every image component
  * `imagedata` (one or more) - a definition of an 2/3/4D array of pixel values as an image in space and time

-The `imagedata` element defines what array represents image data and where in space/time it is.
-The `src` attributes states which array defines the image data, and the optional `timestep` states what timestep the image is defined at.
-An optional `transform` element can be included to position the image in space, if not present then the transform for the image element is used.

 The `transform` element defines a spatial transform with these elements, each of which is optional but given in this order:
  * `position` - text contains three floating point values defining the coordinate in 3D space of the image's minimal corner, default is '0 0 0'.